-Clubs should have a process for reporting and recording any incidents or accidents that occur during club activity.
-This enables the club to ensure appropriate follow-up and support of athletes/volunteers can be undertaken, and to identify if there are any trends or learnings that can be adopted to ensure future incidents can be minimised or avoided.

-Clubs do not need to provide completed accident forms to SONZ unless support is required with follow up.
+Clubs need to have a process for reporting and recording any incidents or accidents that occur during club activity.
+This enables the club to ensure appropriate follow-up and support of athletes/volunteers, and to identify if there are any trends or learnings that can be adopted to ensure future incidents can be minimised or avoided.
+Clubs do not need to provide completed accident/incident forms to SONZ unless the accident/incident is considered major (e.g. emergency medical assistance required; life threatening situation/close call) or support is required with follow up.